anoop-b/GraphQL_Demo/README.md

 `node server.js`

 ## Make changes to the App
-Edit the Contents of `server.js` file
+Edit the Contents of `server.js` file to make changes to graphQL server.

 ## Screenshot
 <img src="screenshots/image.png">